telerik/fiddler-jam-docs/portal/fiddler-jam-portal.md

 ## Trial Plan

 Activate the trial plan to test the Fiddler Jam portal for 14 days.
 The trial period applies the quotas for the Business plan.

+## Privacy Settings

+Your information and usage statistics help us understand product usage better and continue building the product you love.
+To subscribe/unsubscribe from participating in the usage statistics sharing:

+1. Open __Settings > Privacy__ menu (accessible from the top-right corner from the account icon)
+2. Check/uncheck the __Automatically send data to help us improve the product__ option depending on whether you want to send usage statistics.
+3. Click on __Save__ to apply the change.